 I see a lot of different tongue problems or tongue diseases as a dentist in general practice.
-Some are relatively uncommon, but others are almost a daily occurence.
+Some are relatively uncommon, but others are almost a daily occurrence.
 Some tongue conditions can be very important, even life-threatening.

 When you have a problem with your tongue, you suddenly realize how much we all tend to ignore our tongues from day to day.
 If you've noticed something different about your tongue, it can be very difficult to forget about it!